-If necessary, a notice that a manuscript is a result of a research project, or that it was translated or taken from another source, that its previous version was presented at a conference as an oral communication (under the same or similar title), detailed authorship information and the like, shall be cited in footnote number 1, after the first sentence of the main text, at the bottom of the first page.
+A notice that a manuscript is a result of a research project, or that it was translated or taken from another source, that its previous version was presented at a conference as an oral presentation (under the same or similar title), detailed authorship information and the like, shall be cited in footnote number 1, after the first sentence of the main text, at the bottom of the first page.
 A paper that has already been published in another journal cannot be published in Čitalište.

 It is the responsibility of each author to ensure that papers submitted to Čitalište are written with ethical standards in mind.
 The authors guarantee their articles contain no unfounded or unlawful statements and do not violate the rights of third parties.
 The publisher will not be held legally responsible should there be any claims for compensation.

-A submitted manuscript should contain sufficient details and references to permit reviewers and, subsequently, readers to verify the claims presented in it.
+Submitted manuscripts should contain sufficient details and references to permit reviewers and, subsequently, readers to verify the claims presented in them.
 Intentional presentation of false claims is a violation of ethical standards.
 Book reviews and technical papers should be accurate and objective.

 Authors wishing to include figures, tables or other materials that have already been published elsewhere are required to obtain permission from the copyright holder(s) and present it when submitting the manuscript.
 Any material received without such evidence will be assumed to originate from the authors.

-Authors must make sure that only the persons who have contributed significantly to the content of the manuscript are listed as their authors.
+Only persons who have contributed significantly to the content of the manuscript are listed as the authors.
 If persons other than the authors were involved in important aspects of the research project and the preparation of the manuscript, their contribution should be mentioned in a footnote or the acknowledgments section.

 Acknowledgment of Sources